FBI Transform in Gevrey Classes and Anosov Flows: Gevrey spaces of functions and symbols

 on $(T^* \Omega)_{\epsilon_1}$.
 Moreover, the same result holds with the natural modifications if we replace $\p{T^* U}_\epsilon$ by a manifold of the form $\p{T^* U}_\epsilon^{N_1} \times \p{U}_\epsilon^{N_2}$. \end{lemma}

 Let us mention that there are no particular difficulties to deal with a manifold of the form $\p{T^* M}_\epsilon^{N_1} \times \p{M}_\epsilon^{N_2}$ rather than with $\p{T^* M}_\epsilon$ in Lemma \ref{lemma:approximation_analytique} and thus we will only write the proof in the latter case.
-The proof of Lemma \ref{lemma:approximation_analytique} is based on an application of the following result, Theorem \ref{thm:resoudre_lequation}, from \cite{Demailly-book-website}.
-This is just \cite[Theorem VIII.6.5]{Demailly-book-website} applied to the holomorphic line bundle $ \p{X \times \C} \otimes \Lambda^n T X$ where $X \times \C$ denotes the trivial line bundle on $X$ (see the remark below Theorem VIII.6.5 in \cite{Demailly-book-website}).
+Our arguments rely on Theorem \ref{thm:resoudre_lequation} below, which is \cite[Theorem VIII.6.5]{Demailly-book-website} applied to the holomorphic line bundle $ \p{X \times \C} \otimes \Lambda^n T X$ where $X \times \C$ denotes the trivial line bundle on $X$ (see the remark below Theorem VIII.6.5 in \cite{Demailly-book-website}).
 Notice that we apply here a result which is true in a very general context (namely weakly pseudo-convex K\"ahler manifold) to a much more favorable case (Grauert tubes are strictly pseudo-convex).
 In particular, one could probably retrieve ``by hand'' Lemma \ref{lemma:approximation_analytique} by adapting H\"ormander's argument \cite{Hormander-65-dbar,Hormander-66-complex-analysis}.
 However, we thought that it was easier to rely on an available powerful technology, since it avoids to rediscuss boundary and non-compactness issues.
 Moreover, it seemed to us that a more elementary proof of Lemma \ref{lemma:approximation_analytique} would have been mostly a repetition of some technical estimates that are very well detailed in \cite{Demailly-book-website}.

 \begin{theorem}[\cite{Demailly-book-website}] Let $(X,\omega)$ be a weakly pseudo-convex K\"ahler manifold of complex dimension $d$.
 Let $\varphi$ be a $\mathcal{C}^\infty$ function from $X$ to $\R$.
 For every $x \in X$ denotes by $\lambda_1(x) \leq \dots \leq \lambda_d(x)$ the eigenvalues of $\textup{Ricci}(\omega) + i \partial \bar{\partial} \varphi$ and assume that $\lambda_1(x) > 0$.
 Then, if $f$ is a form of type $(0,1)$ on $X$, with $\mathcal{C}^\infty$ (resp. $L^2_{\textup{loc}}$) coefficients, that satisfies $\bar{\partial}f = 0$ and